cse110-fa21-group13/Recipeal/admin/meetings/112221-meeting.md

 Item | Description
 ---- | ----
-Code Review | • Review the code base to get everyone caught up<br>
+Code Review | • Review the code to get everyone caught up<br>
 MVP | • Done! <br>
 Sprint Tasks | • Assign sprint tasks to pairs <br>
 Team Update Video | • What we need to do <br>